Serving Seattle’s Capitol Hill neighborhood since 2007

 Joanne has worked in the service industry since 1981, including over 12 years at Market Place Caterers/The RUINS.
 Her interest in France began with her first visit to the French countryside at age 19 and has grown through many professional and personal visits.
 She has spent extensive time touring the wine producing regions of France, learning firsthand from winemakers and importers and has participated in the “vendage” or harvest of grapes in the Loire Valley.

 Jim and Joanne opened Le Pichet in 2000 with the hope of recreating the personal, neighborhood style of restaurant they had come to love in France.
-Le Pichet continues to serve the Pike Place Market neighborhood under their direction and the supervision of Le Pichet Chef de Cuisine David Cooper and Dining Room Manager Sophie Guerrero.
+Le Pichet continues to serve the Pike Place Market neighborhood under their direction and the supervision of Le Pichet Chef de Cuisine Vince Cooper and Dining Room Manager Sophie Guerrero.